MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

     > If an SLA is associated with an entitlement and the same entitlement is applied to a case, then the associated SLA becomes applicable for the case.

    > [!NOTE]
-   > - If you’re on [!INCLUDE[pn_crm_online_2015_update_1_shortest](../includes/pn-crm-online-2015-update-1-shortest.md)], and your manager has set default entitlements for a customer in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], when a case is created or when a case is updated and the customer, contact, or product field has changed, a default entitlement is automatically associated with the case.
-   > - When a case is created and an entitlement is applied to it (or when the case gets resolved), the entitlement terms from the associated entitlement are decremented.
+   > When a case is created and an entitlement is applied to it (or when the case gets resolved), the entitlement terms from the associated entitlement are decremented.
 However, if you don’t want the entitlement terms to be decremented for a case, on the command bar click **Do not decrement entitlement terms**.

 10. Click in the **Description** field to enter to add a detailed description about the case.